 - Property tax is imposed on fully depreciated buildings based on their revalued (market) value, determined at least once every three years.

 - All entities with turnover exceeding 1 billion Uzbekistani som (UZS), as well as permanent establishments (PEs) are considered as VAT payers.

-- From 1 January 2021, procedure of mandatory annual revaluation of fixed assets for all economic entities and for micro firms and small enterprises a three year revaluation was cancelled.
+- From 1 January 2021, the procedure of mandatory annual revaluation of fixed assets for all economic entities and three-year revaluation for micro firms and small enterprises was cancelled.

 - From 1 January 2021, Uzbekistan has abolished the excise tax on 73 product lines.

 Below we provide more detailed information on the most notable changes provided in the new Tax Code.